 -

 Yes.
-MRI Conditional stretchers are fully functional outside the MRI suite, making them suitable for moving patients from ER, wards, or outpatient areas.
+MR Conditional stretchers are fully functional outside the MRI suite, making them suitable for moving patients from ER, wards, or outpatient areas.
 MRI Med offers a variety of stretchers that can be lightweight, non-magnetic, and have ergonomic wheels, allowing safe transport without risk of interference with other medical equipment.